GeoNumTP/GeoNum2017/TP9/README.md

 * `LoopSubdivision` : perform one iteration of Loop subdivision.

 ## ToDo
-1. Implement the computation of new geometry in the Loop subdivision scheme using the original weights $\beta$.
+1. Implement the computation of the Loop subdivision scheme using the original weights (Loop).
-2. Use the simplified weights (Warren) and compare the results.
+2. Use the simplified weights (Warren) and compare the results on provided surfaces.
 3. Subdivide the sphere and cube five times.
 Which surface is closer to the real sphere?
 Why?